Peloton stock fails to pedal forward after its Nasdaq debut

 Peloton appears to be spinning its wheels.

 The interactive fitness company’s long-awaited IPO today isn’t impressing Wall Street.
 The shares, which Peloton had priced at $29, opened at $27 when they started trading on the Nasdaq Global Select Market under the ticker symbol PTON.
-But the stock was $25.10 in late-afternoon trading, down more than 13%.
+But the stock closed at $25.76, down more than 11%.

 The company is best known for its expensive connected stationary bikes, which connect riders to classes via streaming video.
 To participate, you have to buy the equipment (Peloton also sells treadmills) and then a $39 subscription for access to the interactive classes.